eclipse-glsp/glsp/PROTOCOL.md

 ### 2.12.6.
 NavigateToExternalTargetAction

-If a navigation target cannot be resolved or targets something that is not part of our model source, e.g., a separate documentation file, a `NavigateToExternalTargetAction` may be sent.
-Since the target it outside of the model scope such an action would be typically handled by an integration layer.
+If a navigation target cannot be resolved or the resolved target is something that is not part of our model source, e.g., a separate documentation file, a `NavigateToExternalTargetAction` may be sent.
+Since the target it outside of the model scope such an action would be typically handled by an integration layer (such as the surrounding IDE).

 <details open><summary>Code</summary>